OleOhlbrock/CEM/README.md

 # CEM - Combinatorial Equilibrium Modelling

-CEM is a novel approach for the design and form-finding of spatial equilibrium networks for given topologies and inner force constellations (compression/tension).
-It is developed by Patrick Ole Ohlbrock and Pierluigi D'Acunto at the Chair of Structural Design at the ETH Zürich (http://www.schwartz.arch.ethz.ch/).
+CEM is a novel approach for the form-finding of mixed tension-compression spatial structure in static equilibrium.
+The CEM is developed by Patrick Ole Ohlbrock and Pierluigi D'Acunto at the Chair of Structural Design at the ETH Zürich (http://www.schwartz.arch.ethz.ch/).

-If you use the CEM library in a project, please refer to the GitHub repository: <br/>
+If you use the CEM library, please refer to the official GitHub repository: <br/>

-@Misc{cem2018,<br/>
+@Misc{cem2019,<br/>
   author = {Ohlbrock, Patrick Ole and D'Acunto, Pierluigi},<br/>
   title  = {{CEM: Combinatorial Equilibrium Modeling}},<br/>
-  year   = {2018},<br/>
+  year   = {2019},<br/>
-  note   = {Release 1.40},<br/>
+  note   = {Release 1.75},<br/>
   url    = { http://github.com/OleOhlbrock/CEM },<br/>
 }<br/>

+The CEM library makes use of a .NET wrapper (https://github.com/BrannonKing/NLoptNet/ - MIT license) of the NLOpt C library for nonlinear optimization (https://nlopt.readthedocs.io/en/latest/ - LGPL license).

-Publications related to the development of this project:
+Publications related to the CEM project:

 __Patrick Ole Ohlbrock, Pierluigi D′Acunto, Jean-Philippe Jasienski__: Hierarchical form-finding with Combinatorial Equilibrium Modelling, Proceedings of the IASS Symposium 2018 - Creativity in Structural Design, Boston, 2018